smruthi33/Code-Pattern/README.md

 # Image Recognition and Information Extraction from Image Documents using Keras and Watson NLU

-This code pattern wishes to automate any legal process application.
+Application of loans, rental agreement and many such legal processes are extremely cumbersome and require high manual intervention to be able to complete an application.
+But, how can such a process leverage out of the recent technological advancements such as Machine Learning, Natural Language Processing and Natural Language Understanding.

+This code pattern aims to provide an end to end solution which will help improve legal application by automating certain processes and thereby reducing the need for manual intervention.

 The first module will identify the legal documents submitted such as, passport, cheque or a legal form.
 Once the images have been identified we can extract the most useful insights from the same.

 This code pattern focuses on classify a document based on an image and extract the required information using Image Recognition techniques, Optical Character Recognition and Natural Language Processing.